vishalsharma1996/Ashrae-Prediction-Case-Study-III-/README.md

 Tuning_RFregressor(1).ipynb-->it contains the code for hyperparameter tuning for the RANDOM-FOREST Model

 XGB_CATBOOST_Base_Model.ipynb-->It contains the code for base model and hyperparameter tuning of it to be used in the ensembling method.

+app(1).ipynb-->It contains the code for deploying the model on colab using flask.It also contains the link of the working deployed model